 At the same time, I have to admit, trips are worth some amount of trouble.
 Family vacations can create stronger bonds between children and parents, and the memories last a lifetime (especially since we tend to digitally capture every single moment!).
 So my question is, how can we simplify the work of family vacations?
 How do you make sure that you enjoy the vacation as well?
 Has anyone had success in this area?
 Please share your wisdom now so that we can all better enjoy our upcoming summer travel!

-How do you make your family vacation a vacation?
+QUESTION: How do you make your family a vacation a vacation?

 Image from Photostock / FreeDigitalPhotos.net